ZenMastersTeam/Zen-UV/mkdocs/pack.md

     Then you can open **UV Packmaster** interface and complete the setup.

+!!!
+Warning
+    Due to changes starting with Blender 4.1, the native Pack operator may not perform any action when called from a script.
+Therefore, a pre-check for action execution has been introduced.
+If no action was executed, the Pack operator will be called using the Invoke dialog, which unlocks further operation.
+So, if you see a packing settings window, simply confirm by clicking the **Pack** button.

+---
 ### Pack Engine Preferences

 The main preferences of each Pack Engine are placed in Zen UV interface.
 To use all the preferences please go to the main interface of the engine (UV Packer, UV Packmaster).